Studying the Korean language should be entertaining, enthralling, enriching, and engaging.

 The Hallyu (Korean wave) phenomenon has swept the entire planet in the last decade, thanks to the rising popularity of K-Pop, K-Drama, and K-Movies!

 Here is a list of 12 breathtaking movies for learning Korean.

 1. The Battleship Island (2017)

 Song Joong-ki and So Ji-sub stars in this contemporary film that has attracted many fans of Korean cinema.

 The film talks about the forced labor that Koreans suffered under Japanese companies.
 It happened at a time when Japan was occupying Korea.

 In the movie, the Korean laborers were taken to an island called “Hashima.”
 And all of them were subjected to perform different tasks beyond their limit and without pay.

-The story is a very emotional one, and it is particularly vital for understanding a great deal about Korean-Japan international relations.
+The story is a very emotional one.
+It is particularly vital for understanding a great deal about Korean-Japan international relations.

 The language version is modern, and you will learn its verbs and vocabulary quickly.
 It is also one of the best Korean movies for beginners.